Countly/countly-sdk-android/README.md

 **Note:** Make sure you use App Key (found under Management -> Applications) and not API Key.
 Entering API Key will not work.

+**Note:** You need to call methods in "onCreate, onStart and onStop" events only for main activity.

 ###4.
 Other

 Check Countly Server source code here: